 Funding is quite limited for international and other non-immigrant students once they have been admitted and arrive on campus.
 However, below are the sources of possible financial support that students can consider to help them complete their degree at Goucher:

 - Apply to work on-campus in an hourly position.
-The best time to arrange on-campus employment is at the beginning of the fall semester through the Campus Job Fair.
+The best time to arrange on-campus employment is at the beginning of the fall semester through Goucher Recruit or the Campus Job Fair.
 In addition to organizing the fair, the Career Education Office offers additional resources for seeking on-campus employment.

 - Get involved on campus and create academic work that is worthy of being nominated for one of the Goucher awards that include a monetary prize.